parmegv/leap_doc/docs/design/soledad.md

 Introduction
 =====================

-Soledad is a system for to allow client applications the ability to securely share synchronized document databases.
-Soledad is based on Ubuntu's U1DB, "a cross-platform, cross-device, syncable database API", but with the addition of client-side encryption of documents stored on the server, and encryption of the local database replica.
+Soledad allows client applications to securely share synchronized document databases.
+Soledad is based on Ubuntu's U1DB, "a cross-platform, cross-device, syncable database API", but with the addition of client-side encryption of database replicas and documents stored on the server.

 Key aspects of Soledad include: